BlueBAssist-x-blackPIano/Alloyed-Intelligence_Plutus-25/README.md

    - Search for "Jupyter"
    - Click Install
 4. Open `Dynamic_Charts.ipynb`
+5. Root to the data directory separately for Lithium , Copper, Graphite
-5. Click **Run All** button at the top
+6. Click **Run All** button at the top
-6. View interactive charts directly in VS Code!
+7. View interactive charts directly in VS Code!

 ### Option 3: Complete Analysis (30-45 minutes)